 Their GREAT DREAM constitutes of:

-The agreements seem simple but have a world of inner transformation, spiritual growth, and action-based happiness at its core.
-When we try to live with the agreements and learn from the world of thoughts and philosophies connected with them, step-by-step we can create more loving, more compassionate, more connected lives.
+The Four Agreements seem simple but have a world of inner transformation, spiritual growth, and action-based happiness at their core.
+When we try to live with the Agreements and learn from the world of thoughts and philosophies connected with them, step-by-step we can create more loving, more compassionate, more connected lives.

-"The world is very beautiful and very wonderful.
+Ruiz’ message ultimately strongly resonates with the teachings by the Dalai Lama.
+As Ruiz states at the end of his book: “The world is very beautiful and very wonderful.
 Life can be easy when love is your way of life.
 You can be loving all the time.
 This is your choice.
 You may not have a reason to love, but you can love because to love makes you so happy.
 Love in action only produces happiness.
 Love will give you inner peace.
 It will change your perception of everything. […] Maybe we cannot escape from the destiny of the human, but we have a choice: to suffer our destiny or to enjoy our destiny.
 To suffer, or to love and be happy.
 To live in hell, or to live in heaven.
 My choice is to live in heaven.
-What is yours?”
+What is yours?” ●

 Arlo is a filmmaker, artist, lecturer, and intermittent practitioner of metta meditation and morning yoga.
 When not dreaming about impossible projects and making them happen in the most impractical ways possible, he journals, listens to jazz, or cuddles with his better half.